soundpress/RulesOfNYC/docs/c04/index.rst

    (5) the existing terms of the contract should be enforced in some manner by the agency administering the contract.

 (c) Transmittal of determination.
-The Borough President shall transmit to the Agency Head of the agency administering the contract a copy of the determination and recommendation made pursuant to subdivision 4-11(b) above.
+The Borough President shall transmit to the Agency Head of the agency administering the contract a copy of the determination and recommendation made pursuant to 9 RCNY § 4-11(b).

 (d) Time period for recommendation affecting renewal of contract.
 In the case of a recommendation that a contract should not be renewed or should be modified at the time of renewal, such recommendation shall be made to the Agency Head at least one hundred and twenty days prior to the expiration of the contract.